python-rope/pylsp-rope/README.md

 ### Use function

-This works by triggering a CodeAction when the cursor is on the function name of a `def` statement.
+This refactoring works by triggering a CodeAction when the cursor is on the function name of a `def` statement.

 ### Method to method object

-This works by triggering a CodeAction when the cursor is on the function name of a `def` statement.
+This refactoring works by triggering a CodeAction when the cursor is on the function name of a `def` statement.

+### Convert local variable to field

+This refactoring works by triggering a CodeAction when the cursor is on a local variable.

 ## Caveat